appdev-lessons/linkinbio/content.md

 This is the end of the required portion of this assignment.

 * Run `rake grade` in the bash prompt and make sure all the specs pass to get full credit.
-* In Canvas, submit the URL of your deployed app, either `.fly.dev` or `.github.io` (_not_ your Codespaces live app preview URL).
+* In Canvas, submit the URL of your deployed app, either `.fly.dev` or `onrender.com` or `.github.io` (_not_ your Codespaces live app preview URL).
 If you are willing to share your creation, please also include "Add me to the showcase" in the submission text area.

 ## Make it your own